madmous/madClones/client/trello/README.md

 ### 3.0.0

 [Login](http://d2et1tad5mldzf.cloudfront.net/) with Test (name) and Test(password).
-The redux logger was added to show the process.
-Expect a lot of changes and database to be cleared often.

 ### 4.0.0

 I am having gateway issues setting up the server on Google Cloud so I am working on a fix.
-In the meantime, the 3.0.0 is still vavilable
+In the meantime, the 3.0.0 is still vavilable.
 [Login](http://d1ugf45u5klnwp.cloudfront.net/) with Test (name) and Test(password)

 ## Description